 Religious Education Curriculum Organisation

-All pupils are actively involved in a variety of religious services and acts of worship throughout their time at St James & St John including; Harvest Festivals, Christingles, Easter services, Mothering Sunday services, Christmas Services and Leaver’s celebrations.
+All pupils are actively involved in a variety of religious services and acts of worship throughout their time at St James and St John Church of England Primary School including; Harvest Festivals, Christingles, Easter services, Mothering Sunday services, Christmas Services and Leaver’s celebrations.